PyTAPAS/TAPAS/docs/getting_started/installation.rst

       _internal/tapas

 and can be changed or extended to satify user specific needs.
-More information can be found `here <https://tapas-docs.readthedocs.io/en/latest/>`_.
+More information can be found :ref:`here <software_architecture>`.

 Install from PyPI